POST-LOCKDOWN BOOKING SYSTEM

 Phone 0141 632 1188 and leave a message stating your full name, date of birth, address & phone number

 We will contact you to discuss your needs and to carry out pre-screening/risk assessment.
-We anticipate a high demand for appointments and will be operating with significantly reduced staff numbers.
-Please be patient if you do not hear back from us right away – we will contact you, but it may take us a few days.
-Please do not leave multiple messages or emails if you do not hear back from us right away!
+Demand for appointments is currently very high, so please be patient if you do not hear back from us right away – we will contact you!

 2. WHAT IS PRE-SCREENING & WHAT WILL I BE ASKED?

 Pre-Screening means that we will ask you a series of questions to ascertain whether: